Nginx SSL: error:0B080074:x509 certificate routines: X509_check_private_key:key values mismatch

 If the bundle is sent in separate files, download it here and use it in the above command instead of your_domainca-bundle.

-For example, Comodo PositiveSSL has the following files in the bundle: COMODO RSA Domain Validation Secure Server CA -> COMODO RSA Certification Authority-> AddTrust External CA Root (ECDSA analogues are COMODO ECC Domain Validation Secure Server CA -> COMODO ECC Certification Authority).
+For example, Comodo (now Sectigo) PositiveSSL has the following files in the bundle: COMODO RSA Domain Validation Secure Server CA -> COMODO RSA Certification Authority-> AddTrust External CA Root (ECDSA analogues are COMODO ECC Domain Validation Secure Server CA -> COMODO ECC Certification Authority).

 In this case, the command will appear as follows: